 RF-ID Transponder operating at 13.56 MHz

-Radio Frequency Identification Systems (RF-ID) are widely used and allow advanced solutions for a variety of applications in the area of authentication, ticketing, access control, supply management, etc. The example presented here is operating at 13.56 MHz with dimensions given by an Internet data sheet.
-After rebuilding the 3D geometrical model the frequency domain solver of CST MICROWAVE STUDIO® has been used to accurately compute the input impedance versus a limited frequency band.
-In another step the impedance data has been used as a reference to develope a simple equivalent circuit consisting of lumped elements.
+Radio Frequency Identification Systems (RFID) are widely used and allow advanced solutions for a variety of applications in the area of authentication, ticketing, access control, supply management, etc. The example presented here is operating at 13.56 MHz with dimensions given by an Internet data sheet.
+After rebuilding the 3D geometrical model the frequency domain solver of CST MICROWAVE STUDIO® (CST MWS) has been used to accurately compute the input impedance versus a limited frequency band.
+In another step the impedance data has been used as a reference to develop a simple equivalent circuit consisting of lumped elements.

 The frequency domain solver was applied to calculate the S-Parameter as the primary result, shown as Smith-Chart representation in Figure 3.
 The mesh consisted of approximately 300.000 Hexa-meshcells with a runtime of 20 min per frequency point (2.6 GHz PC); 5 frequency points gave the required accuracy for the broadband result covering the range of 10-15 MHz.